-I develop a model of decentralized trade with intermediary.
-Search is random, types heterogenous and information is asymmetric.
+I develop a model of decentralized trade with an intermediary.
+The search is random, the types are heterogeneous, and the information is asymmetric.

-- I endogenize middleman's asset holding . - I developed algorithm for cutoff equilibrium with continuous time methods. - To study intermediation $\uparrow \iff$ the mass of intermediary $\uparrow$ .
+- I bring housing asset to OTC-search literature. - I endogenize middleman's asset holding. - To study intermediation $\uparrow \iff$ the mass of intermediary $\uparrow$ .

-I use the universe of house transaction data in Ireland. average house price $\uparrow 46\%$ , trade volume $\uparrow 135\%$ between 2012 and 2021 I use it to identify flippers $\approx$ double between 2012 and 2021 in Ireland.
+I use the universe of house transaction data in Ireland to identify flippers $\approx$ double between 2012 and 2021 in Ireland.

 I quantify the effects of intermediation. negative price spillover, trade $\uparrow$ , welfare $\downarrow$ .

 I assess effects of tax on flipping current non-owners welfare $\downarrow$ .

-Robustness : vary holding time of asset results are consistent.
+Robustness: vary holding time of asset results are consistent., distribution of types, information structure